flutter/website/src/docs/cookbook/plugins/play-video.md

 ## 5. Play and pause the video

-By default, the video will be displayed in a paused state.
-To start playback, call the [`play`](https://pub.dartlang.org/documentation/video_player/latest/video_player/VideoPlayerController/play.html) method provided by the `VideoPlayerController`.
+By default, the video starts in a paused state.
+To begin playback, call the [`play`](https://pub.dartlang.org/documentation/video_player/latest/video_player/VideoPlayerController/play.html) method provided by the `VideoPlayerController`.
 To pause playback, call the